joekgilberto/dynamic-duel/README.md

 ## Next Steps
 Future features include raking the top three supers on your user page.
-Another is creating ad edit favorites page to search and save supers from a user page.
+Another is creating a page specifically to edit a user's own favorites, utilizing a search funciton and the ability to save results.